THIRI Chord Intelligence — Music Theory MCP Server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool resolves a chord into specific outputs: spelled notes, frequencies, MIDI, and recommended scales.
-This clearly distinguishes it from sibling tools like analyze_chord, generate_voicing, and reharmonize.
+The description clearly states the tool resolves a chord to specific outputs (spelled notes, frequencies, MIDI, scales).
+It uses a specific verb 'resolve' and resource 'chord', but does not explicitly differentiate from sibling tools like analyze_chord, which may have overlapping functionality.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.